ERIA-AIPA Online Joint Dialogue on Waste Management in the Context of COVID-19 Pandemic

 The Knowledge Centre

-Jakarta, 13 July 2020: Economic Research Institute for ASEAN and East Asia (ERIA) and ASEAN Inter-Parliamentary Assembly (AIPA) has held an Online Joint Dialogue on Waste Management in the Context of COVID-19 Pandemic.
-The joint dialogue is a follow-up action to the “Resolution on Establishing AIPA-ERIA Joint Dialogue to Support the Waste management for Sustainable Development”, which was held in Bangkok, Thailand last year.
-Besides raising awareness about the current and potential issues on waste management derived from the pandemic, the objective of the program is to open discussions with the parliamentarians in accordance with their roles to help mitigating the spread of the virus in their respective countries.
+Jakarta, 13 July 2020: ERIA and the ASEAN Inter-Parliamentary Assembly (AIPA) held an Online Joint Dialogue on Waste Management in the Context of COVID-19 Pandemic, as a follow-up to the Resolution on Establishing the AIPA-ERIA Joint Dialogue to Support the Waste Management for Sustainable Development, which was held in Bangkok, Thailand last year.

-The joint dialogue was closed by the closing remarks from Prof. Nishimura.
-In his closing remarks, Prof Nishimura encouraged communication between countries to share and adopt appropriate measures to overcome the challenges of waste management during the pandemic.
-He also asked for supports from members of parliament to revise the draft resolution on “Creation of Joint Dialogue between AIPA and ERIA to Support the Waste Management for New Normal amid COVID-19”.
+Prof Nishimura, in his closing remarks, encouraged communication between countries to share and adopt appropriate measures to overcome the challenges of waste management during the pandemic.
+He also asked for support from parliament members to revise the draft resolution on Creation of Joint Dialogue between AIPA and ERIA to Support the Waste Management for New Normal amid COVID-19.

 Author